UniversityRadioYork/icetracks2/README.md

 3. Run `python3 ./icetracks2.py`

-A systemd service and env instructions will follow soon.
+A systemd service is provided.
+Env instructions will follow soon.